paparakri/telehealth/README.md

 # Telehealth
-Telehealth app developed with React Native to assist with social distancing during the panmdemic.
+Telehealth app developed with React Native to assist with social distancing during the pandemic.

 ## Client
 Client side needs to SignIn/SignUp and send a message.